patrickmineault/codebook/testing.md

     os.unlink(out_file.name)
 ```

 With remote calls and persistent storage, testing can rapidly become quite complex.

 ## A hierarchy of tests

-We've been focused so far on *unit tests*.
+We've been focused so far on _unit tests_.
 However, there are many different kinds of tests that people use.

-* *Static tests*: your editor parses and runs your code as you write it to figure out if it will crash
+- _Static tests_: your editor parses and runs your code as you write it to figure out if it will crash
-* *Inline asserts*: test whether intermediate computations are as expected
+- _Inline asserts_: test whether intermediate computations are as expected
-* *Unit tests*: test whether one function or unit of code works as expected
+- _Unit tests_: test whether one function or unit of code works as expected
-* *Docstring tests*: unit tests embedded in docstrings
+- _Docstring tests_: unit tests embedded in docstrings
-* *Integration tests*: test whether multiple functions work correctly together
+- _Integration tests_: test whether multiple functions work correctly together
-* *Smoke tests*: test whether a large piece of code crashes at an intermediate stage
+- _Smoke tests_: test whether a large piece of code crashes at an intermediate stage
-* *Regression tests*: tests whether your code is working the way you expect to
+- _Regression tests_: tests whether your code is producing the same outputs that it used to in previous versions
-* *End-to-end tests*: literally a robot clicking buttons to figure out if your application works as expected
+- _End-to-end tests_: literally a robot clicking buttons to figure out if your application works as expected

 The point is not to overwhelm you with the possibilities, but to give you a glossary of testing so you know what to look for when you're ready to dig deeper.